SebastianoTaddei/UnixShellProgramming/lectures/00_introduction_to_unix_shell_programming.md

 wc -l < test.txt
 ```

-There are several options that you can use to customize the behaviour of these operators, like redirect only the `stdout` and not the `stderr`, but we will explore them as we go along.
+There are several options that you can use to customize the behaviour of these operators, like redirect only the `stdout` and not the `stderr`.

 #### 2.7.2 Pipes